valentinvogt/npde-summary/chapters/01.typ

   - $ell : V_0 arrow.r bb(R)$ is a linear form
 ]

-Knowing that a solution exists is of course not enough.
-And solving a minimization problem over infinite-dimensional spaces is not an easy task.
-So we reformulate the problems in a linear variational form which is then already pretty close to what we can solve numerically.
-For this, we have the following
+@thm:existence-minimizer-hilbert tells us that the minimization problem has a solution, but knowing that a solution exists is of course not enough: We want to find it, but an infinite-dimensional minimization problem is hard to solve.
+To make it easier, we reformulate the problems in a linear variational form @eq:linear-variational-problem, which is quite close to something we can solve numerically.
+To do this transformation, we use the following equivalence:
-equivalence:

 #theorem(
   number: "1.4.1.8", "Equivalence of quadratic